 If we collect, hold or use personal information in ways other than as stated in this policy, we will ensure we do so pursuant to the requirements of the Privacy Act.

-PwC does not routinely disclose personal information to other organisations unless:
+PwC does not disclose personal information unless:

 We may also disclose personal information under the following circumstances: